jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

-`@EnableGemfireRepositories` annotation and set the `basePackages` attribute, or the equivalent, type-safe `basePackageClasses` attribute, to the package containing your application *Repository* interfaces, if you were not using SBDG.
+`@EnableGemfireRepositories` annotation and set the `basePackages` attribute, or the equivalent, type-safe `basePackageClasses` attribute, to the package containing your application *Repository* interfaces, if you were not using [spring-boot-gemfire-name].

 ### Entity-defined Regions